jagrat7/job-app-bot/README.md

 # 🤖 LinkedIn Job Application Bot

 ## 🌟 Overview
-This project is an application of the **[usebrowse](https://github.com/browser-use/browser-use)** library, which is the main star of this implementation.
-It creates an automated LinkedIn job application bot powered by AI agents that helps users find and apply to Software Engineer positions on LinkedIn using the Easy Apply feature, streamlining the job application process.
+This project is an application of the **[usebrowse](https://github.com/browser-use/browser-use)** library.
+It creates an automated LinkedIn job application bot powered by AI agents that helps users find and apply to  positions based on your CV/resume on LinkedIn using the Easy Apply feature.

 > 🚧 **Note:** This project is still a work in progress.
 Features and functionality may change as development continues.
 Contributions and feedback are welcome! 🚧